Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 Will stair lifts work on narrow stairs?

-In most cases a stair lift can be fitted to stairs as narrow as 28 – 30”.
+In most cases, a chair lift can be fitted to stairs as narrow as 28 – 30″.
 Special equipment may be required depending on the stairway layout and user’s height.
-For practical access, most lifts fit better when installed in stairways with widths of 32” or more, but don’t let that measurement prevent you from inquiring.
-Arrow Lift has installed a number of stair lifts for narrow stairs and can determine whether it is an option in your home.
-Solutions like curved rail designs that allow the chair to park out of the stairway or standing model stair lifts help fit the equipment and user through tighter spaces are options for narrow staircases.
+For practical access, most lifts fit better when installed in stairways with widths of 32″ or more, but don’t let that measurement prevent you from inquiring.
+Arrow Lift has professionally installed many staircase lifts for narrow stairs and can determine whether it is an option in your home.
+Solutions like curved rail designs that allow the chair to park out of the stairway or standing model lifts help fit the equipment and user through tighter spaces for narrow staircases.

 What if I need to move or the user no longer needs the lift?